EdDuarte/website/content/blog/vokter.md

 # Caveats / Future Work

-Despite every part of its architecture having been optimized to accommodate to a massive amount of parallel tasks, Vokter has only been used in a production environment for academic projects and has yet to be battle-tested in high-usage consumer software.
-If you're using Vokter in your projects, let me know :)
+Despite every part of its architecture having been optimized to accommodate to a massive amount of parallel tasks, Vokter has only been used in a academic environment and has yet to be battle-tested in high-usage consumer software.
+If you're using Vokter in your projects, let me know :D

-There is however some room for improvement, particularly with two main issues: web crawling functionality and timeout of matching jobs.
+Regardless, there is always room for improvement, and I feel that there are currently two main issues that should be addressed with higher priority: i) web crawling functionality and ii) timeout of jobs when clients are missing.

-## 1) Web crawling
+## i) Web crawling

 One way to improve user experience is by integrating web crawling in Reader modules, allowing users to set their visit policy (e.g. number of nested